luxun2/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 Futher along we looked at the summary stats for the suspension coils csv.
-We can see below how we first looked at the data as a whole and then individually based on lot.We then ran t-tests to determine if the manufacturing lots are statistically different from the mean population.
+We can see below how we first looked at the data as a whole and then individually based on lot.
+We then ran t-tests to determine if the manufacturing lots are statistically different from the mean population.

-Looking at the total summary, the current variance is approximately 76.23 PSI meaning that is does meet the design specification.
-When looking at the lots individuals, the first two lotas meet the design specification at a varaince of approximately 1.14 PSI and 10.13 PSI respectfully, but the third lot does not.
-This is becasue the third lot's variance is approximately 220.01 PSI, exceeding the design specification by more than double the alotted amount.
-Therefore, the manufacturing team should work with the cars in lots 1 and 2 compared to those in lot 3.

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?